schibo/1964js/README.md

 # About the emulator

 1964js is (kind of) a port of our Nintendo 64 emulator for Windows called 1964.
 1964 was written in C and C++ for Windows.
 You can still grab that [here](http://1964emu.emulation64.com "Emulation64 1964 page").
+[Source on GitHub](https://github.com/schibo/1964 "1964 on GitHub")

 This project is still in the early stages.
 The initial goal of this project was to see how well Google Chrome's V8 JavaScript compiler performs.